Timothy Harry

 He has, by way of example, acted for HSBC in the 10 year long litigation relating to the liquidation of the electronics conglomerate Akai (Kong Wah Holdings Ltd v HSBC); in Lord v Sinai Securities (the test for a transaction at an undervalue); in Greenhaven Motors (the principles for the sanctioning of a compromise by the court in an insolvency context); and in Re Rosshill Properties (when a mortgagee can be given permission to enforce its security against a company in administration).

-Most recently he appeared successfully in Re E Realisations Ltd 2020 Ltd in obtaining relief for administrators from strict compliance with their obligations when obtaining consent from creditors for the renewal of their term in office, and also in obtaining permission from the court for an extension of the period of administration; and also separately in obtaining a Mawer v Bland order extending the period of bankruptcy until the bankrupt complied with his duty to the trustee in bankruptcy.
+He appeared successfully in Re E Realisations 2020 Ltd in obtaining relief for administrators from strict compliance with their obligations when obtaining consent from creditors for the renewal of their term in office, and also in obtaining permission from the court for an extension of the period of administration; and also separately in obtaining a Mawer v Bland order extending the period of bankruptcy until the bankrupt complied with his duty to the trustee in bankruptcy.

 He has recently also been involved in litigation relating to Brexit and the effect of the Recast Insolvency Regulation.